 Make sure to heat and simmer the gravy on low for long enough so it can reduce.
 The longer it reduces, the thicker the gravy!
 The steam that cooks off reduces the amount of liquid in the sauce.

 Yes, arrowroot powder is a paleo-approved ingredient.
 It's used to thicken sauces (like this one!), to thicken soups, and to give baked goods a great texture.

-To thicken the gravy using one of these options, you'll create a roux with the flour or powder.
-To do this, melt the butter then add the tapioca flour or arrowroot powder to create a thick paste.
-Once you add the drippings or stock, this roux will thicken the gravy.
+To thicken the gravy using one of these options, you'll create a slurry from the water and the flour or powder.
+Next, add the slurry to a pan with melted butter and stir well to create a thicker paste.
+Add the turkey drippings or stock and this roux will thicken the gravy.

 If you love this recipe as much as I do, don't forget to follow me on Instagram and tag me with @what_mollymade so I can see it and feature you.

 What to serve with gluten free gravy:

 - 4 tablespoons vegan butter, ghee, coconut oil or grass-fed butter

 - 1 tablespoon tapioca starch or arrowroot powder

 - 3 cups hot chicken stock or strained turkey drippings